sparkfabrik/company-playbook/content/resources/seniority-acc-cne-architect.md

 </span>

-* You lead the creation of high-quality software, on time and budget.
+* You lead the creation of advanced cloud solutions, on time and within budget.

 <span class='score only-print'>